-Sherbourne provides family health care, counselling, health education and supportive services to New Canadians (resident for 10 years or less), within Sherbourne’s neighbourhood; a diverse community of South East Toronto.
-Sherbourne New Canadians drop in clinic strives to promote primary care, counselling, education and skills on nutrition and healthy lifestyle choices.
+Sherbourne Health provides family health care, counselling, health education and supportive services to new Canadians (newcomers, immigrants and refugees who have resided in Canada for 10 years or less), within downtown east Toronto.
+Sherbourne’s newcomer services help to promote primary care, counselling, settlement, education and skills on nutrition and healthy lifestyle choices.

-For more information about registering as a new client to see a healthcare provider at Sherbourne, CLICK HERE.
+For more information about registering as a new client to see a healthcare provider at Sherbourne, visit our Primary & Family Health Care page.

 The Welcome Package was created by the Newcomer Health Team so that new clients receive important information that may be helpful in their resettlement process.
 This package has information on: post-secondary education in Ontario, immunizations and vaccines, food and healthy eating, primary care and health insurance, banking, employment services, finding housing and understanding tenant insurance, and more.
-It also contains phone numbers and addresses of a wide variety of services that are in Downtown East Toronto, including mental health supports and crisis lines, settlement services, LGBT2SQ Newcomer supports and dental care.
+It also contains phone numbers and addresses of a wide variety of services that are in downtown east Toronto, including mental health supports and crisis lines, settlement services, 2SLGBTQ newcomer supports and dental care.
 The package has been translated into the following languages: Amharic, Arabic, Simplified Chinese, Farsi, Tamil, Spanish and Urdu.